How to Choose the Right Kitchen Sink for the Way You Actually Cook

 Stainless steel sinks

-Granite or quartz-resin sinks
+Granite composite and quartz-resin sinks

-Fireclay, ceramic and farmhouse-style sinks
+Fireclay and farmhouse-style sinks

 Topmount sinks